PLK2/RockPro64-Simple-Server/04-Install-Applications.md

 # 04 - Install Applications

 > Note: This RockPro64 Simple Server guide drew heavily from another guide on GitHub: [BaptisteBdn/docker-selfhosted-apps](https://github.com/BaptisteBdn/docker-selfhosted-apps).
-I went through BaptisteBdn's guide and modified it to make things work for the RockPro64; additionally, I opted not to install some of the apps and did not include them here.
+I went through BaptisteBdn's guide and modified it to make things work for the RockPro64; I opted not to install some of the apps (see the [table](# BaptisteBdn Apps Table) at the bottom of this section) and did not include them here.
 I forked some of the other app folders and copied them here to this repository.
 You are of course welcome to reference that guide and make your own calls.

 ## Procure a domain name